flythereddflagg/flythereddflagg.github.io/python_book/docs/12-Math-and-Data.md

 - **Modulo**

   This is the same thing as a remainder.
 For example: how many times does 3 goes into 5 evenly?
-Answer: 1 but if we subtract the product of 3 and 1 from 5 we get what is left over or the remainder.
+Answer: 1 but if we subtract the product of 3 and 1 from 5 we get what is left over (2) or the remainder.

-### Assignment Operators
+## Assignment Operators

 The assignment operator `=` will always evaluate whatever is on the right side of it before storing it in memory.
 Therefore, an operation like `z = z + x` tells the computer to do the following:

 - Take the current value of `z` and add it to `x`
-- Once you have that result, assign that result to the same variable so the variable has been modified "in place"
+- Once you have that result, assign that result to the same variable, `Z` so the variable `z` has been modified "in place"

 Python has a shorthand for modifying a variable in place for every operator.
 These shorthand versions are also called assignment operators.